Parsing Arguments

 This parameter specifies the name of the option.
 In addition, it also represents the flag that must be passed as a command line argument to activate the option.
 Because of its use as both an identifier and a flag, the name cannot contain spaces or wild card characters.
 For names, the parser only recognizes alpha numeric characters, hyphens, and dots.

-In our example above, the two options are named output and input.
-And when passing command arguments, the input option can be activated as myprogram --input ..., and similarly for the output option.
+.
+And when passing command arguments, the input option can be activated as myprogram --input ...

 short_name

 This parameter defines a single, case-sensitive character that is typically used as a short-form synonym of an existing name parameter.
-As such, in the case of our example listing above, o is used as a short-form for output and i for input.
-Although mostly used as a short-form option, in cases where an option does not define a name, the short_name parameter ends up being the identifier of the option.
-This means for any option definition to be valid, either the name or the short_name option must be set.
+As such, in the case of our example listing above, o

 Users of your application can pass the short name on the command line by prefixing it with a single dash.
-If we re-visit our example listing above, if we intend to pass the input, we could simply use myprogram -i.
+If we re-visit our example listing above, if we intend to pass the input, we could simply use myprogram -i

 type

-When parsed, any option defined in ClearIce is assigned a specific value.
-The type parameter specifies the type of data that an option accepts.
-This type can either be set to string, number or flag.
-When set as string or number, the option is validated to contain a string or a number as specified.
-When set as a flag, however, the option doesn't take any values, and acts as a boolean flag that is set to true whenever the option is part of arguments passed or false when absent.
-By default any option acts as a flag unless the type is specified.
+, however, the option doesn't take any values, and acts as a boolean flag that is set to true whenever the option is part of arguments passed or false when absent.
+By default any option acts as a flag

 help